MV10/colordiff/README.md

 # colordiff

 A simple console program to test the performance of RGB color similarity by conversion to [OKLab](https://bottosson.github.io/posts/oklab/) space.
 This optionally uses a Halley iterator to replace the costly cube-root calculations.
 One million loops on my machine takes about 210ms for true cube-roots, and about 160ms for the Halley method.
+(Of course, that's serial CPU execution and not parallel GPU execution.)

+A visual representation I posted [here](https://www.shadertoy.com/view/cdcBDs) on Shadertoy (click the "play" button):

+<iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/cdcBDs?gui=true&t=10&paused=true&muted=false" allowfullscreen></iframe>

 Usage: